Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

 Considering the phase diagram along the axis of magnetic field.
 A magnetic field of $\sim$ 1000 G can suppress the non-static uniform field and hence destroy the QSL state.
 But there is no sign of phase transition around this magnetic field, as we have seen from the thermodynamic results under the same conditions\cite{liu2018rare}.
 It may mean that the spin system enters a paramagnetic state or transition state in the magnetic field region.
 A larger magnetic field ($\textgreater$ 3 T) induces magnetically ordered phases, which have been observed and studied in \ce{NaYbO2}\cite{bordelon2019field} and \ce{NaYbS2}\cite{ma2020spin}.

-As a function of temperature, one can see another crossover region of 1 $\sim$ 10 K. In this temperature range, spin interactions are almost the same order of magnitude as temperature and the parameters given by the ZF-$\mu$SR spectra have been changed.
-This contributes to a broad peak in ZF heat capacity\cite{Zhang2020a}.
-In the region of higher temperatures ($\textgreater$ 25 K), the thermodynamics is dominated by CEF excitations\cite{Zhang2020a}.
+As a function of temperature, one can see another crossover region of 1 $\sim$ 10 K. In this temperature range, spin interactions are almost the same order of magnitude as temperature and the parameters given by the ZF-$\mu$SR spectra have been changed. {Meanwhile, we can observe a broad heat capacity peak contributed by spin-exchange interactions near 1 K in the ZF heat capacity of \ce{NaYbSe2}\cite{Zhang2020a}.} {In the region of higher temperatures ($\textgreater$ 25 K), the susceptibility and heat capacity calculated by using the CEF parameters determined by INS\cite{Zhang2020} are consistent with the experimental results\cite{Zhang2020a}.
+It suggests that the magnetism in the temperature range is dominated by the CEF excitations.}

-\emph{Conclusion}---In conclusion, we have explored the spin ground state and its spin dynamics in \ce{NaYbSe2} by combining $\mu$SR, ZF AC susceptibility, and ED calculations.
+\emph{Conclusion}---We have explored the spin ground state and its spin dynamics in \ce{NaYbSe2} by combining $\mu$SR and ZF AC susceptibility.
 The zero-field $\mu$SR experiments demonstrate that there is no spin ordering or freezing even down to 0.05 K. The spin relaxation rate $\lambda$ stays at a constant of $\sim$ 0.9 $\mu$s$^{-1}$ below 0.3 K, which demonstrates the existence of finite spin excitations in the ground state and hence evidences a gapless QSL ground state.
 The ZF AC susceptibility also approaches a plateau at very low temperatures and further supports the picture of the gapless QSL ground state.
-The careful analysis on LF-$\mu$SR spectra offers many characteristics of spin dynamics in \ce{NaYbSe2}, particularly reveals a strong spin correlation in the ground state not only in space but also in time which is considered to be a spin-entanglement feature unique to QSL.
-The QSL ground state has been also observed in the two brothers of \ce{NaYbSe2}, \ce{NaYbO2}\cite{bordelon2019field,ding2019gapless} and \ce{NaYbS2}\cite{sarkar2019quantum}.
+The careful analysis of LF-$\mu$SR spectra offers many characteristics of spin dynamics in \ce{NaYbSe2}, particularly revealing a strong spin correlation in the ground state not only in space but also in time which {can be considered as an indication of spin entanglement in QSL.} The QSL ground state has been also observed in the two brothers of \ce{NaYbSe2}, \ce{NaYbO2}\cite{bordelon2019field,ding2019gapless} and \ce{NaYbS2}\cite{sarkar2019quantum}.
 This experimentally generalizes the material system as an inspiring platform for studying QSL.

 The study sheds light on the unconventional magnetic properties of the rare-earth family and demonstrates its promising and intriguing potential as an inspiring platform for exploring the physics of QSL.